Introduction to TDS for NRIs

 If TDS is partially deducted or deposited, a penalty equal to the difference between the deductible and actually deducted amount may be imposed under Section 271C.

-When to Consult a CA
+When to Consult a CA?

-For instance, if you are selling a property in India, a CA can help calculate the exact capital gains, determine actual tax liability, and guide you through the application process for a Lower Deduction Certificate (LDC) to avoid over-deduction of TDS.
+While it is complex to navigate taxation independently, there are many things that require and many that don’t require a CA. For instance, if you are selling a property in India, a CA can help calculate the exact capital gains, determine actual tax liability, and guide you through the application process for a Lower Deduction Certificate (LDC) to avoid over-dedication of TDS.
 Similarly, when repatriating funds abroad, banks require Form 15CA and 15CB as proof that taxes have been duly paid.
 A CA can help prepare and certify these forms.

-If an individual is well acquainted with the filing, calculation and application processes, there is no need for a CA, however it is worth considering the time that can be saved by outsourcing these tasks to professionals who also minimise the error possibilities.
+If an individual is well acquainted with the filing, calculation and application processes, there is no need for a CA; however, it is worth considering the time that can be saved by outsourcing these tasks to professionals who also minimise the error possibilities.
 Overall, involving a tax expert early in the process can prevent penalties and costly mistakes and ensure a smoother tax-filing process.

 Although the taxation landscape may seem like a maze of regulations and paperwork, section 195 of the Income Tax Act serves as a crucial guidepost.
 It enumerates the procedures involved, criteria and other essential information to ensure your compliance.
 Though the process may seem overwhelming at first, with a little bit of research or support from a qualified CA, this web becomes much easier to navigate.
 Understanding your obligations under this section not only helps avoid penalties but also helps you save.